What are we missing? Is there a key link we skipped, or a part of the story we got wrong?

 Users, called “redditors,” submit links or short posts and decide what stories are important by voting them up or down.
 The Reddit home page automatically displays the most popular stories.
 Redditors who share popular articles gain “karma,” a score that is displayed next to each username.
 Many users post anonymously, and moderators are lax about allegedly defamatory comments.

 Reddit was created in 2005, and Conde Nast acquired it the following year for a reported $20 million.
 In 2011, it spun off the site as an independent operation while retaining ownership.
 The site has become one of the most influential sites on the Internet.
 It had 25 employees as of 2013, and reached 1 billion page views in a month for the first time in February 2011 and 2 billion in a month by the end of the year.
 By mid-2012, it was averaging 3 billion page views per month, along with 400 million unique visitors and 30 million posts per year in 2012.
+A 2013 survey estimated that 6% of American adults who go online use Reddit.
 It was rumored in early 2013 to be valued at $400 million.

 Though the site was not developed with news coverage in mind, Reddit users have provided live coverage of breaking news events, most notably the July 2012 shooting at an Aurora, Colorado, movie theater.
 In the wake of that event, Reddit was praised for the thoroughness and interactivity of its coverage and as a forum for social journalism.
+Reddit began experimenting with a live-updating feature that could be used for breaking news in 2014.
 Professional journalists have been known to frequent Reddit in search of popular memes, then appropriate them with or without credit.
+The BBC launched a video news channel on Reddit in 2014.

 Reddit has also drawn negative attention for its involvement in breaking news, particularly in the search for suspects after the Boston Marathon bombing of April 2013.
 Reddit users misidentified the suspects, prompting the site’s general manager to apologize.
 The site was widely criticized for its users’ recklessness, though some defended the site’s work.